Topics on this page:

 Read the code: International Property Maintenance Code §402

-Where electrical service is available for the building, each habitable room must have at least two separate and remote electrical outlets, one of which may be a ceiling or wall light fixture.
-Every public hall, toilet room, bathroom, laundry or furnace room must have at least one electric light fixture.
+Every public hall, interior stairway, toilet room, kitchen, bathroom, laundry room, boiler room and furnace room must have at least one electric light fixture.
 Every bathroom and laundry room must have at least one electric outlet in addition to the electric light fixture.

 Read the code: International Property Maintenance Code §605

-Every habitable room must have at least one easily opened window or other device to adequately ventilate the room.
+Every habitable room must have at least one easily opened window.
 Except where mechanical ventilation is provided, the openable window area must equal at least 45% of the required window area.
 Bathrooms and toilet rooms must comply with the light and ventilation requirements for habitable rooms unless they have an approved ventilation system.

 Read the code: International Property Maintenance Code §403